Kill not handled properly by glidein_startup.sh

 Diego Davila reported that he saw cases where a site admin killed running pilots (mostly Vanderbuilt) and then "zombie" pilots started appearing (i.e.: pilots that are not present in the facotry queue but condor is still running at the site).
 He tried to run a pilot by and and then killed it, and he said that the glidein_startup.sh were not waiting for the condor processes to finish before exiting.

-#1 Updated by Marco Mascheroni over 1 year ago
+#1 Updated by Marco Mascheroni about 2 years ago

 - Assignee set to Marco Mascheroni